 For those who read Dutch I have published a history of China, entitled Het Hemels Mandaat: De Geschiedenis van het Chinese Keizerrijk (AUP: Amsterdam, 2018 revised edition) (English: The Heavenly Mandate: The history of the Chinese Empire until 1911) with a somewhat revisionist interpretation of the Chinese past.
 My book on the lay Buddhist group called the Non-Action Teachings (late 16th century to the present) came out in 2014 with Hawai'i University Press, as Practicing Scripture: A Lay Buddhist Movement in Late Imperial China.
 My newest book is Guan Yu: The Religious Afterlife of a Failed Hero (Oxford: Oxford University Press, 2017).
 I have just handed in a little book with the preliminary title "Religious culture and violence in traditional China" (30K), and hope to finish the first draft of a more substantial book on Chinese fears and accusations of witchcraft (150K) in the coming months.
 Furthermore, I am preparing a new long term project on the histories of orality and textuality.

 Prospective graduate students and academic visitors are strongly advised to first take a look at (i.e read!) some of my actual published research.
-Undergraduate teaching here at Hamburg University is in German most of the time, but graduate teaching (and doctoral supervision) is often in English as well.
-A small example is my view of the notion of "Confucianism" as expressed below.
+Undergraduate teaching here at Hamburg University is in German most of the time, but graduate teaching (and certainly doctoral supervision) is often in English as well.
+A small example of my approach to China is my understanding of the notion of "Confucianism" as expressed below.

 My new email address in Hamburg is email@example.com .
 My new webaddress is https://bjterhaa.home.xs4all.nl/index.html.
 You always find me quickest through email.
 My Oxford email address and website will become inactive in the coming months.My new snailmail address: